abhishek9473/deep-forset-project/readme.md

 ---

-**Open http://localhost:5500/ and create a account ,and after you can use this app.**
+**Open http://localhost:5500/ and create an account.
+After that, you can use the app.**